 This section provides specifics of how the DP deployment was implemented.
 While the theoretical guarantees can be ascertained from previous sections, there are several implementation-specific decisions that can undermine the theoretical guarantees.
 This section is required for Tier 3 entries only.

-\textbf{Pre-processing, exploratory data analysis, hyperparameter tuning.} Prior to applying DP, data curators may query the underlying data to inform choices for the DP deployment---such as how to set the privacy parameters---or otherwise pre-process the data in various ways.
-Steps such as data cleaning, exploratory data analysis, and hyperparameter tuning (e.g., on privacy parameters) prior to DP being applied all incur privacy loss.
+\textbf{Pre-processing, exploratory data analysis, hyperparameter tuning.} Prior to applying DP, data curators may query the underlying data to inform choices for the DP deployment---such as how to set the privacy-loss parameters---or otherwise pre-process the data in various ways.
+Steps such as data cleaning, exploratory data analysis, and hyperparameter tuning (e.g., on privacy-loss parameters) prior to DP being applied all incur privacy loss.
 These steps and details of whether privacy loss was accounted for, if at all, during these phases should be described here.\\ \textbf{Mechanisms.} Mechanisms, i.e., algorithms that take the sensitive, unprotected data as input and output a privacy-protected data product.
 We include both low-level mechanisms (e.g., Laplace or Gaussian~\cite{dwork2014algorithmic}) as well as high-level mechanisms, such as the Top Down Algorithm~\cite{abowd20222020}.
-How these mechanisms were implemented, for example using a particular library, should be described as well.
-Other security-related implementation details, like what measures were taken to protect against known vulnerabilities, like floating-point and timing channel attacks~\cite{jin2022we} should also be described here.
-Last, if code is available for the implementation, it should be linked here.\\ \textbf{Justification.} Rationale for implementation decisions made by the data curator or others.
-In short, this information should answer the following questions laid out by Dwork, Kohli, and Mulligan~\cite{dwork2019differential}: ``What were the assumptions, modelling decisions, thresholds, and subjective decisions made in determining the implementation choices above?
+How these mechanisms were implemented (e.g., using a particular library) should be described as well.
+Other security-related implementation details, like measures taken to protect against known vulnerabilities, such as floating-point and timing channel attacks~\cite{jin2022we} should also be described here.
+Implementation code should be linked here, if available. \\ \textbf{Justification.} Rationale for implementation decisions made by the data curator or others.
+This information should answer the following questions from Dwork, Kohli, and Mulligan~\cite{dwork2019differential}: ``What were the assumptions, modelling decisions, thresholds, and subjective decisions made in determining the implementation choices above?
 Why is the approach a thorough test of the stated assumptions?
 Was the process validated and verified?
 If so, how?''